-How Selma Blair's Brave Battle With Multiple Sclerosis Has Changed Her
+Selma Blair's Brave Battle With Multiple Sclerosis and the Surprising Ways It Has Changed Her - E!
+Online

 To be fair, it had already changed prior to that night, what with the last five years of puzzling and painful symptoms that seemed to come and go without rhyme or reason; the neck pain, the vertigo, the anxiety, the trouble walking, the crippling fatigue.
 There was something wrong, some great betrayal of body afoot—and yet, no one could figure out exactly what it was.

-Blair heard all sorts of theories for her symptoms: depression, hormones, the dramatic hysterics of a Hollywood actress.
+Blair heard all sorts of theories for her symptoms: Depression, hormones, the dramatic hysterics of a Hollywood actress.

-But it wasn't until, after seeking out the only solution she'd come across able to temporarily soothe her distress—a steroid shot to quell the neck pain—a new doctor insisted on an M.R.I. that she got the answers she'd been so desperate to find.
-And after the gigantic imaging machine began to do its thing, photographing her brain, the neurologist informed Blair that the 20 lesions covering the organ meant that she was likely suffering from multiple sclerosis, a chronic and unpredictable disease of the central nervous system that disrupts its ability to communicate with the rest of the body.
+But it wasn't until a new doctor insisted on an M.R.I. (after she received a steroid shot, the only temporary solution she'd found to quell her neck pain) that she got the answers she'd been so desperate to find.
+After the gigantic imaging machine began to do its thing, photographing her brain, the neurologist informed Blair that the 20 lesions covering the organ meant that she was likely suffering from multiple sclerosis, a chronic and unpredictable disease of the central nervous system that disrupts its ability to communicate with the rest of the body.

-It was a moment that was long time coming for the actress, who'd, up until a terrifying 2016 incident on an airplane saw her making tabloid headlines after she had what she'd described, pre-MS diagnosis, as a "total psychotic blackout," prompted her to drop booze cold turkey, taken to self-medicating with alcohol while she grappled with the emotional fallout that comes along with a failing body.
+It was a moment that was long time coming for the actress.
+She'd taken to self-medicating with alcohol—a coping mechanism she'd developed as a child—as she grappled with the emotional fallout that comes along with a failing body.

-"I was ashamed and I was doing the best I could and I was a great mother, but it was killing me," Blair told ABC News' Robin Roberts in late February of this year.
+But a terrifying 2016 incident on an airplane that saw her making tabloid headlines after she had what she'd described, pre-MS diagnosis, as a "total psychotic blackout," prompted her to drop booze cold turkey.
+"I was ashamed and I was doing the best I could and I was a great mother, but it was killing me," Blair told ABC News' Robin Roberts in 2019.
 "And so when I got the diagnosis I cried with some relief.
 Like, 'Oh, good, I'll be able to do something.'"

 "I had tears.
 They weren't tears of panic," she reiterated of that life-changing night.
 "They were tears of knowing I now had to give in to a body that had loss of control, and there was some relief in that."

-Since that August night, Blair has had a few more moments that have similarly shifted her world yet again.
-There was the day in October that she went public with her diagnosis by way of a detailed Instagram post dispatched from the set of her Netflix series Another Life meant to, in part, praise the producers and crew who had taken her limitations in stride.
+Since that August night, Blair has had a few more moments that have similarly shifted her world.
+There was the day in October 2018 that she went public with her diagnosis by way of a detailed Instagram post dispatched from the set of her Netflix series Another Life meant to, in part, praise the producers and crew who had taken her limitations in stride.
 "I am disabled.
 I fall sometimes.
 I drop things.
 My memory is foggy.
 And my left side is asking for directions from a broken gps," she wrote.
 "But we are doing it.
 And I laugh and I don't know exactly what I will do precisely but I will do my best."

 The attention her announcement received left the actress, who, despite her turns in classic films like Cruel Intentions, Legally Blonde and The Sweetest Thing, thinks of herself as "pretty much a nobody in Hollywood," feeling surprised.